 (5) Kids Don’t Really Understand “Social Media for Business.”

 Not one student mentioned blogging, which is always a great way for companies (especially party planners) to show off their work.
 Only one kid talked about using Google for advertising in local markets, via a short 30 second YouTube video.
 I was surprised that only one student mentioned YouTube at all!
 Again, only one student mentioned ROI and getting measurable results.
 This was obvious when we asked, “How will we know if our new clients are coming as a result of our social media plan?”
 To which one student replied, “well, we have 300,000 people who live in our community.
 So any fans that we get over 300,000, they came from the social media plan.”
 Finally, regarding frequency of posting content, one girl told us “you can never overpost.”
 Ummm… yes, actually you can.
+Let me speak freely: most of the cases of erectile dysfunction that I’ve treated could have been cured much sooner.
+Most men crawl into their shells when it comes to such a delicate matter as sexual impotence.
+At the same time, these men could have enjoyed normal sexual life with the help of time-tested pills, such as Cialis.
+Do not delay in dealing with ED!

 I don’t want this post to seem like I’m making fun of these students, because Tammi and I were both blown away by the courage required for these 14-18 year-old students to prepare a 3-8 minute presentation on a subject they wouldn’t learn about until 10 minutes beforehand.
 Some of the students were extremely professional and highly knowledgeable.
 A few were very nervous, and justifiably so.
 Some of the students came from more disadvantaged neighborhoods… we weren’t sure how much support they got from the faculty at that school, but we were impressed that they came and gave it their best shot anyway.